Arrow: Adaptive Scheduling Mechanisms for Disaggregated LLM Inference Architecture: Related Work

 \section{Related Work}

-\parabf{LLM Serving.} Existing works have optimized LLM serving systems from multiple perspectives, including kernel \cite{daoFLASHATTENTIONFastMemoryefficient2022, kaoFLATOptimizedDataflow2023}, KV Cache management \cite{geModelTellsYou2023, kwonEfficientMemoryManagement2023, liSnapKVLLMKnows2024a}, and batching strategy \cite{agrawalTamingThroughputLatencyTradeoff2024, yuOrcaDistributedServing2022}.
-Among these, Orca \cite{yuOrcaDistributedServing2022} employs an iteration-level scheduling strategy to reduce request queuing latency, PagedAttention \cite{kwonEfficientMemoryManagement2023} effectively reduces GPU memory fragmentation, and Sarathi-Serve \cite{agrawalTamingThroughputLatencyTradeoff2024} implements chunked prefill to improve compute utilization during the decode phase.
+\parabf{LLM Serving.} Existing works have optimized LLM serving systems from multiple perspectives, including kernel~\cite{daoFLASHATTENTIONFastMemoryefficient2022, kaoFLATOptimizedDataflow2023}, KV Cache management~\cite{geModelTellsYou2023, kwonEfficientMemoryManagement2023, liSnapKVLLMKnows2024}, and batching strategy~\cite{agrawalTamingThroughputLatencyTradeoff2024, yuOrcaDistributedServing2022}.
+Among these, Orca~\cite{yuOrcaDistributedServing2022} employs an iteration-level scheduling strategy to reduce request queuing latency, and Sarathi-Serve~\cite{agrawalTamingThroughputLatencyTradeoff2024} implements chunked prefill to improve compute utilization during the decode phase.
 These works are orthogonal to our work and have already been integrated into \sysname{}.
-To avoid computational interference between the prefill and decode phases, TetriInfer \cite{huInferenceInterferenceDisaggregate2024}, Splitwise \cite{patelSplitwiseEfficientGenerative2024}, and DistServe \cite{zhongDistServeDisaggregatingPrefill2024} proposed the Prefill-Decode disaggregated inference architecture.
-EPD disaggregation \cite{singhEfficientlyServingLarge2025} further extends this architecture to multi-modal models.
-However, their static Prefill-Decode ratio configurations are inadequate for handling varying workloads and are prone to SLO violations.
-In contrast, \sysname{} proposes an innovative SLO-aware instance scheduling strategy that can effectively improve serving capacity while meeting the given SLO settings.
+To avoid interference between the prefill and decode phases, ShuffleInfer~\cite{huShuffleInferDisaggregateLLM2025}, Splitwise~\cite{patelSplitwiseEfficientGenerative2024}, and DistServe~\cite{zhongDistServeDisaggregatingPrefill2024} proposed the Prefill-Decode disaggregated inference architecture.
+EPD disaggregation~\cite{singhEfficientlyServingLarge2025} further extends this architecture to multi-modal models.
+However, their static PD ratio configurations are prone to SLO violations when handling varying workloads.
+In contrast, \sysname{} proposes an innovative SLO-aware scheduling strategy that can effectively improve serving capacity while meeting the given SLO settings.